-But Wimbledon has confirmed players such as Daniil Medvedev – the men’s world number two – won’t be able to compete in the Grand Slam this summer.
+But Wimbledon has confirmed players such as Daniil Medvedev – the men’s world No 2 – won’t be able to compete in the Grand Slam this summer.

-Both of tennis’ governing bodies have criticised the move, which means women’s world number four Aryna Sabalenka of Belarus will also be unable to compete.
+Both of tennis’ governing bodies have criticised the move, which means women’s world No 4 Aryna Sabalenka of Belarus will also be unable to compete.

 But the All England Club appears to be sticking to its decision, stating: “In the circumstances of such unjustified and unprecedented military aggression, it would be unacceptable for the Russian regime to derive any benefits from the involvement of Russian or Belarusian players”.